OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:6

-There was a man sent from God; his name was John.
+A man was sent from God; his name was John.

 ## John 1:7